Seufrid/OSProject/README.md

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***
 ```
-Yes, files in a Docker container are persistent as long as the container exists.
-They are maintained across restarts but lost if the container is deleted.
+No, files in a Docker container are not persistent by default
 ```
 2. Can we run two, or three instances of debian linux? . ***(1 mark)***
 ```